Gearing Up For Your New Kitten

 - Related Products

-An ID tag is essential for quick identification of your kitten (microchipping is recommended for permanent identification).
+An ID tag is essential for quick identification of your kitten (micro-chipping is recommended for permanent identification).
 You can record your cat’s name, address and phone number, or the number of your vet for emergencies.
 ID tags are inexpensive and come in a variety of shapes and sizes.
-You can order one from your vet.
+You can order one online.

-There is a wide range of stretch, velvet, suede, leather and nylon collars available for your cat in many colours and patterns, with and without bells.
+There is a wide range of stretch, velvet, suede, leather and nylon collars available for your cat in many colours and patterns, with and without bells, we recommend a bell so you can keep track of where your new kitten is.
 The main thing is to pick a collar that has an elastic section so your cat can slip out of the collar if it gets hooked on something, or even better are collars with clasps that snap open under the cat’s weight.
 The collar should fit snuggly – you should be able to place 2 fingers between the cat’s neck and the collar.

 Lead or harness